apollographql/apollo-kotlin-execution/Writerside/topics/federation.md

 Ftv1 records timing information for each field and reports that information to the router through the `"ftv1"` extension.

+> If you have a monograph, see [usage reporting](usage-reporting.md) instead for how to send tracing information to the Apollo usage reporting endpoint.
+{style=note}

-This is done through the `Ftv1Instrumentation` and its matching `Ftv1Context`:
+To enable federated tracing, configure your `ExecutableSchema` with a `Ftv1Instrumentation` and matching `Ftv1Context`:

 ```kotlin
 // Install the Ftv1Instrumentation in the executable schema